lalithbv/Credit-Card-Risk-Assessment/README.md

 Lichman, M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

 The original dataset can be found here at the UCI Machine Learning Repository.

+## Observation:

+The average cross validation accuracy score is 82.13% i.e., the next month default class can be predicted with an accuracy of 82.13%.